 The standard school day at GMS starts at 8:00AM and runs until 5:15PM, allowing critical additional hours for students needing extra help academically, while also providing a safe space free from many of the distractions at-risk middle school students face in their communities.

-All students attend a three week summer program (two weeks for incoming Grade 6 students) designed to strengthen basic skills in reading, writing, and math.
+All students attend a three-week summer program (two weeks for incoming Grade 6 students) designed to strengthen basic skills in reading, writing, and math.
+It also helps to establish or maintain contact and relationships with students, staff and families through the summer break.
 The required summer program also focuses on physical activity, specialized field trips and enrichment activities typical in summer camps.

-Students will receive ongoing support after graduating from Gonzaga Middle School through their high school years and as they progress on to university or other post-secondary studies.
-The Graduate Support Director will assist students and their families in applying for the high school, independent or public best suited to their educational aspirations.
-The Graduate Support Director will then aid GMS alumni in successfully navigating high school, preparing students for high school graduation and post-secondary education.
+Students receive ongoing support after graduating from Gonzaga Middle School through their high school years and as they progress on to university or other post-secondary studies.
+Graduate Support Program staff assist students and their families in applying for the high school, independent or public best suited to their educational aspirations.
+Lead by the Graduate Support Director, Graduates Support Staff aid GMS alumni in successfully navigating high school, preparing them for high school graduation and post-secondary education.
 GMS shares this cornerstone commitment beyond graduation from middle school with all Nativity model schools.
 It is essential to our mission to help uplift communities and break the cycle of poverty for our students.

 GMS collaboratively engages board and committee members, administrators, teachers, support staff, families, mentors, donors, volunteers, community groups and various partners in our students’ education.
 It formally partners or associates with the Canadian Jesuits, St. Paul’s High School, St. Mary’s Academy, the Jesuit Support Network, and the NativityMiguel Coalition, the Manitoba Federation of Independent Schools and the Archdiocese of Winnipeg Catholic Schools.
-It will engage parents and invite families and the local community to join in school life.
-It will establish long term mentoring involving volunteer professionals matched to student interests.
+It engages parents and invites families and the local community to join in school life.

 To help refine and continuously improve teaching and learning, school practices and policies, and engage students in their own learning, GMS persistently assesses, analyzes, and uses student data.
 GMS seeks to support and measure engaged students for sustainable readiness for the next grade, for high school, post-secondary study, career and life through setting goals or measuring outcomes such as: